mark5500/AireLyrics/README.md

     -h, --help                       Prints help information
     -a, --artist <NAME>              Name of the artist to search lyrics for -s, --sampleSize <SAMPLESIZE>    The amount of works that should be sampled for calculating word count.
-(Default: 10) -i, --id <ID>                    The search result position of artist results, if known
+(Default: 10) -i, --id <ID>                    The selected search result position of artist, if known.
 ```
 ## Dependencies
 ```